 The Alternative Village Fete at Birmingham Weekender

-As part of the Birmingham Weekender 2017, Home Live Art will transform the city’s much-loved Bull Ring Open Markets into an Alternative Village Fete.
-This one-off Sunday opening will see the market traders setting up stall alongside interactive performances and installations, embracing the best bits of a traditional village fete with an alternative Brummie twist.
+As part of the Birmingham Weekender 2017, Home Live Art transformed the city’s much-loved Bull Ring Open Markets into an Alternative Village Fete.

 - When Sunday 24th September 2017